 - Have I combined Neurontin with alcohol or another drug to get a stronger high?

 If these symptoms sound familiar, or if you’re still not sure, we can answer your questions about Neurontin.

-If you want to stop taking Neurontin, but you worry about quitting alone, we can help.
+Don’t let another day pass by, not living the life you deserve.
 Call us now for more information and find your path to freedom, starting today.